Pratikshinde55/Grafana-interact-CloudWatch/README.md

 I create autoscaling for Nodes and pods and i increase load on application and monitor from Grafana.

-(This is link for EKS Autoscaling setUp - https://github.com/Pratikshinde55/EKS-Autoscaler-Pod-Node.git)
+This is link for EKS Autoscaling setUp - [AWS-EKS-AutoScale](https://github.com/Pratikshinde55/EKS-Autoscaler-Pod-Node.git)

 - Before load increase